TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 2. Collect used Exp set, which means all Exp that are used (including `Const`).
 3. Rebuild graph with `newNodes` and old block, but with all effects/dependencies filtered to remove unused Exps.

+A more detailed code walk can be found in backend.md

 ### Bound Variables
-Instead of scheduling nodes based on their dependencies directly, we first calculate the set of *bound variables* among the transitive closure of a node's dependencies.
+We first calculate the set of *bound variables* for each node.
 We decide when a node is ready to be scheduled for a block by checking its bound variables.
 We implement bound variable calculation as an analysis pass, as shown in `class Bound extends Phase` in lms/core/backend.scala.
 We use a hashmap `hm` to keep track of the bound variables of all symbols in a graph.

 As shown in the `apply` method, bound variable calculation is done by the following steps: